klarubbio/hcira_p1/README.md

 Working on Visual Studio 2019 with SFML for VS C++ 15
 ## Part 4
 ### Write gesture files
+main.cpp - Lines 391-615 - Once the user has completed drawing 160 gestures (10 samples of each 16 gestures), loop through each gesture and each sample and write each point to a point tree.
+Then, all points are written to an xml file with the appropriate name indicating the gesture type and number.
+There will be an xml file for each gesture the user drew.
 ### Prompt for specific samples
+main.cpp - Lines 247-639 - The image of the 16 gesture examples is displayed to the left of the drawing canvas.
+A random gesture is chosen and printed at the top of the canvas.
+The user will be requested to draw the random gestures and that gesture will be recorded for all 10 samples of all 16 gestures.
 ### Recruit 6 people
+Each team member tracked down 2 people to draw 160 gestures.
+The samples were collected in the "xml" directory.
+The consent forms are in the "consent" directory.
 ### Submit full dataset
+All sample sets collected from users are in the folder titled "xml", with a pilot set titled "s01 (pilot)", the rest collected from the 6 users are titled "s02" to "s07".

 ## Part 3
 ### Read in Dataset